-Fast-forward to the 19th century and the word gay referred to a woman who was a prostitute and a gay man was someone who slept with a lot of women, often prostitutes.
-Sort of ironical that today a gay man doesn’t sleep with women.
+Fast-forward to the 19th century and the word gay referred to a woman who was a prostitute and a gay man was someone who slept with a lot of women (ironically enough), often prostitutes.
 Also at this time, the phrase “gay it” meant to have sex.

 With these new definitions, the original meanings of “carefree”, “joyful”, and “bright and showy” were still around; so the word was not exclusively used to refer to prostitutes or a promiscuous man.
 Those were just accepted definitions, along with the other meanings of the word.